 A Postgraduate Selector must be a member of the academic staff at AU.
 Administrative staff can co-ordinate the selection procedure within their respective faculty/department.

 Aberystwyth University, in conformity with the general intention of its Charter, confirms its commitment to a comprehensive policy of equal consideration for all applicants to the University.
 No applicant for a place whether at undergraduate or postgraduate level should receive less favourable treatment on grounds such as sex, age, ethnic origin, disability, religion, marital/parental status, or any comparable grounds.

 Tel: 01970 622023

 Postgraduate Admissions handles applications for postgraduate and distance learning study (including undergraduate distance learning courses), professional law courses and the admission of PGCE students.

-Enquiries relating to course content, reading lists etc. are forwarded to departmental selectors who are better able to respond.
-This element is key to the conversion of enquirers to applicants to students.
-Either the Director of Research or potential supervisor should deal with more specific enquiries relating to research projects and proposals.
+Enquiries relating to course content, reading lists etc. will be forwarded to the relevant academic department, who are best placed to respond.
+Deparmental Research Leads or potential supervisors will respond to more specific enquiries relating to research projects and proposals.

 11.5 The Application Process